 Search the collections

 - This top is made of wood.
-It has a rounded base decorated with a red spiral.
-Red, yellow and blue lines decorate the upper section of the main body.
-A small wooden spike with string wound round it is inserted into one end of the main body.
-This spike also pierces a circular piece of wood painted pink.
+Its base ends in a round knob.
+Purple and red lines decorate the upper section of the main body.
+A small wooden spike is inserted into one end of the main body.
+A length of string accompanies the top for winding around the knob when spinning.

 - Acquisition Information:

 - Donation from Mrs Masumi Hiraga, 2007

 |Tagged with:||children s play, early childhood development, games, japanese toys, toys, making history - australian childrens folklore|

 |Themes this item is part of:||Australian Children's Folklore Collection, Childhood & Youth Collection, Leisure Collection, Migration Collection, Masumi Hiraga Jackson, Japanese Migrant, 1985|